 ACT will run on any machine that has a recent version of Java.
-This version of ACT requires Java 1.5 at least.
-Most of the development has been done using JDK v1.6 and some of the more advanced features (BamView and VCF/BCF View) now require 1.6.
-Please note that the version of Java that comes with Netscape and Internet Explorer is not sufficient to run ACT.
-See the section called Getting and InstallingACT for details on how to get Java.
+This version of ACT requires Java 1.6 at least.
+Most of the development has been done using JDK v1.6 and some of the more advanced features (BamView and VCF/BCF View) require Java 1.6 or higher.
+See the section called Getting and Installing ACT for details on how to get Java.